TechGrounds-Cloud8/cloud8-archana-sekarr/week 1/DAY2_LINUX/LNX-01/SETTINGUP.md

 ### Overcome challanges
 - I learnt what is Linux, hypervisor, ssh key to understand about the secure authentication process
-- Initially I didnt use public key.
-Then with the help of my team members, I learnt that i had to use the public key file sent to us via email.
+- Initially I didnt use private key.
+Then with the help of my team members, I learnt that i had to use the private key file sent to us via email.

 ### Results